cloudforet-io/api-doc/content/en/monitoring/v1/Event_rule.md

 bookFlatSection: true
 ---
 # [Event_rule](#Event_rule)
-desc: An EventRule is a rule to transform the request data when an Event is generated.
+An EventRule is a rule to transform the request data when an Event is generated.

 >  **Package : spaceone.api.monitoring.v1**